dy/piezo/docs/r&d.md

       - in other words stripping such comments will break code

   2. `//`
-  + // associates besides C+/Java/JS with F#, which is pipy
   - // is noisy conflict with / and occupies operator space, eg.:
   ```
     tri(freq in 10..10000) = (